Can a scissor lift be used on an incline?

 The Athena bi-levelling scissor lift functions on tracks rather than tyres, offering even greater flexibility.
 The base of the machine automatically levels before the platform begins to elevate, keeping you safe while on the platform.
 This scissor lift can easily move up steep slopes such as car park ramps and its tracks expand and contract to meet gradeability and surface stability.

-Choose the right machine
+Choose the right machine for use on a slope or incline

 1. Assess the site you need to work at and make note of the ground conditions.